kanosy88/RobloxManager/README.md

 ## ⚙️ Features

 - Possibility to run it in the background (Do not need to have the window constantly open)
-- Receive notification when your friends join a game
+- Receive notification when your friends join a game or when they launch Roblox Studio
+- Join the friend's server when click on the notification
+- Save cookies after each launch (safe way)

 ## 🛠️ Upcoming Features

 - Disable notification of a particular friends
-- Join the friend's server when click on the notification
-- Save cookies after each launch (safe way)

 ## 🏁 Getting Started <a name = "getting_started"></a>